 - Take the skillet off the heat a few seconds before the butter reaches the level of brownness you want.
 Even once you pull the skillet off the direct heat there is still residual heat on the bottom that will continue browning the butter.
 Make sure you have a heat-safe container or measuring cup standing by so you can pour the hot butter out of the skillet ASAP and stop the Maillard reaction in its tracks.

-- For every ½ cup (8 TBSP) of butter you brown you’ll lose about 1 TBSP of water content to evaporation.
-So if a recipe calls for 8 TBSP butter and you want to use brown butter, add 1 TBSP water to the recipe.
-Or, you can make more than you need and just measure the right amount.
-When I’m feeling lazy I usually just add an extra 1-2 TBSP of plain butter to the skillet for each ½ cup the recipe calls for.
-It’s not super precise, but it gets the job done.
+- For every ½ cup (8 tablespoon) of butter you brown you'll lose about 1 tablespoon of water content to evaporation.
+So if a recipe calls for 8 tablespoon butter and you want to use brown butter, you can add 1 tablespoon additional liquid to the recipe.
+OR you can make more brown butter than you need and just measure the right amount.
+When I'm feeling lazy I usually just add an extra 1-2 tablespoon of plain butter to the skillet for each ½ cup the recipe calls for.
+It's not super precise, but it gets the job done.

 - If you think you might be using it a lot, make a big batch all at once.
 Store it in an airtight container in the fridge just like you would regular butter and you'll always have it on hand when you need it.

 - Stir the butter a few times as it cools to room temperature.
 The milk fat particles weigh more than the butter and will sink to the bottom of your container otherwise.
 And once the butter chills back to solid, good luck stirring!

 - Make sure you plan enough extra time in a recipe for the butter to cool when adapting a recipe to use it.
 If it calls for solid butter, you'll want to make the browned butter at least an hour before you plan to use it to give it time to chill solid in the fridge.

 - one epic single cinnamon roll